alexey4petrov/pythonFlu/readme.txt

-  * The whole pythonFlu wrapping scheme were revised, as result size of the corresponding binary packages were decresed in 3 - 5 times and amount of the RAM need to compile them decreased in 2 times
+  * The whole pythonFlu wrapping scheme were revised, as result size of the corresponding binary packages were decresed in 3 - 5 times and amount of RAM needed to compile them decreased in about 2 times

   * pythonflu.wikidot.com web-site were updated to discuss in details "installation from sources" procedure.
 Corresponding information